Updated June 10, 2021

 Another added bonus to staying in the Wai’anapanapa State Park Cabins is access to a trail along the coast to the south.
 You can only access the trail from the cabins.
 We loved to hike along the trail and look in the tidepools.

-Booking a Cabin at Wai’anapanapa State Park
+Wai’anapanapa State Park Cabin Price

-Cabin reservations can be made through Wai’anapanapa State Park’s website.
-Before Covid, you could book the cabins up to a year in advance.
-Now you can only book a cabin 30 days in advance.
-Because the cabins are so popular, you will need to get on the website at 9:00 am thirty days in advance for any chance of booking a cabin.
+Because the cabins are so popular, you will need to get on the website at midnight (Hawaii time) 90 days in advance for any chance of booking a cabin.
 It helps to be flexible with your dates if at all possible.
 Hopefully, the rules change, and the reservations go back to booking a year in advance.

 You can’t go wrong with any of the cabins but cabins number five and six are in the best location.
 There is a view of the ocean from the deck through the trees.
-You can also see the ocean from cabins ten and twelve but your view is over the roof of cabins 9 and 11.
-There is a two-night minimum rule but if you find a single night available between two bookings they will make an exception to the rule.
-The price is $70 a night for Hawaii residents (you will need to put in your Hawaii driver’s license number in order to get the discount) and $100 for everyone else.
+You can also see the ocean from cabins 9, 10, 11, and 12 but your view from cabins 10 and 12 is over the roof of cabins 9 and 11.

-Wai’anapanapa State Park Cabin Amenities
+Waianapanapa State Park Cabin Amenities

 If you are looking for luxury accommodations you will be sorely disappointed.
 If you are fine with very basic amenities in the perfect location, you will be pleasantly surprised.